 Bidjiwong Community Nursery

-Bidjiwong Community Nursery is managed by The Hills Shire Council.
-It is a place where volunteers can learn about the native flora of The Hills Shire, participate in propagating native plants and attend environmental workshops.
+The nursery is managed by The Hills Shire Council and is a place where volunteers can learn about the native flora of The Hills Shire, participate in propagating native plants and attend environmental workshops.

 Phone: +61 2 9843 0555

 Location: Ted Horwood Reserve, Renown Road, Baulkham Hills.

 Volunteering at the Community Nursery

 Volunteers receive training and experience in all aspects of nursery work including seed saving, propagation of indigenous plants and Work Health and Safety.

 Volunteering is available Thursdays and Fridays 9am – 3pm, Saturdays 9am – 2pm and every 4th Sunday 9am - 1pm.
 It is not necessary to stay for the entire duration - whatever time you can give is deeply appreciated.